johnwesleyquintero/sellsmart/README.md

 - **Amazon:** Conjures the Amazon Advertising API to retrieve ad spend and sales data.
 - **Google Workspace:** Connects with Google Workspace APIs to summon data from Google Analytics and beyond.
+- **Bug Fixes:** Addressed a potential bug in the Amazon integration and improved error messages in the Google Workspace integration.

 ---